-H2: Segment profiles based on students' characteristics
+H2: Segment Profiles Based on Students' Characteristics

-For H2, ANOVA test was performed to determine if the groups differ in students' characteristics: observable and abstract variables.
-To determine if the students seeking different benefits from marketing courses differ in observable and abstract characteristics, ANOVA tests
+For H2, ANOVA test was implemented to establish if the groups differ in students' characteristics: observable and abstract variables.
+To decide if the students seeking diverse benefits from marketing courses had differences in observable and abstract characteristics, ANOVA tests were conducted (Table 10).
+When the three groups were compared in observable characteristics, no differences were detected for interest and choice variables among the groups.